dgomesbr/nwbig/README.md

 ## Contributing

+If you would like to add a model, brand, or there are errors, [open a request Github](https://github.com/dgomesbr/nwbig/).
+We have also setup a Roadmap request [tool using Kampsite](https://nwbig.kampsite.co/).
+Create your own feature request, or vote for the existing ones.

 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/dgomesbr/nwbig/blob/master/CONTRIBUTING.md) first.

 We will keep pull requests open so you can [vote for them](https://github.com/dgomesbr/nwbig/pulls) by adding :+1: to it.